Day 2 Session 2: Managing Side Effects

 see cli inline-markup for more details.

-A developer, calling your function, can use the class
+A developer, calling your function, can use the class name to handle the error, if they want.

 Convention:

-This “stuff” is also available to an error handler.
+"{package}_error_{description}"This “stuff” is also available to an error handler.

 Provide the data that went into the predicate.

-Provide name of variable, e.g. y = y
+Provide name of variable, e.g. y = y.

 If there will be an error, surface it quickly.